Brown-cheeked rail: Distribution and habitat

 The species is mainly migratory, wintering in southern Japan, eastern China and northern Borneo.
 It is uncommon in northern parts of Bangladesh, Burma, Laos, and northern and central Thailand, and does not normally reach further south in mainland southeast Asia.
 Migrants have been recorded on Sri Lanka in the past, although on the Indian mainland they are found mainly in the northern regions, with a few records from as far south as Mumbai.
 On arrival in India, rails may be so exhausted that they can be caught by hand.
 The breeding birds on the Japanese island of Hokkaido mostly migrate well south including to Korea but a few remain during winter in the coastal marshes of Honshu.

+Behavior

+The brown-cheeked rail primarily feeds on worms, small insects, and molluscs, supplemented by seeds.

+It lays eggs from April to May, the nest is a cup of dead leaves and stems of marsh plants.
+The clutch is typically 5–12 eggs.
+The average weight of wind-dried nests of R. indicus in Japan was 95 g (3.4 oz).